CodeScop/Oge-Mai-Field-Guide/allresources.md

 **Hunt for the Ancients**

 - HuntS1 = Hunt for the Ancients Season 1
+- HuntS1.2 = Hunt for the Ancients Season 1, Part 2
 - HuntS2 = Hunt for the Ancients Season 2
 - HuntS3 = Hunt for the Ancients Season 3
 - HuntS4 = Hunt for the Ancients Season 4